-These no-bake carrot cake energy bites are taste just like carrot cake while being packed full of energy and good for you!
+These no-bake carrot cake energy bites taste just like carrot cake while being packed full of energy and are good for you!

 If you love carrot cake, you’re going to love these carrot cake energy bites!
-Not only are they quick and easy to prepare, but they have all of the flavours and spices of carrot cake while being naturally sweetened and healthy.
+Not only are they quick and easy to prepare, but they have all of the flavors and spices of carrot cake while being naturally sweetened and healthy.
 Whip up a batch, store them in the fridge, and you’ll have a healthy snack ready whenever you need them.

 There are lots of natural sweeteners on the market, and as the need to remove refined sugar becomes increasingly more common, so do alternatives for sugar.
-If you walk into your local health food store, there is often an entire shelve dedicated to natural sweeteners so deciding the best from the worst can sometimes to confusing.
+If you walk into your local health food store, there is often an entire shelve dedicated to natural sweeteners so deciding the best from the worst can sometimes be confusing.

-In my opinion, the more unprocessed the sweetener is the better it is for you, so choices like maple syrup, honey or fruit are always the best options.
+In my opinion, the more unprocessed the sweetener is the better it is for you, so choices like maple syrup, honey, or fruit are always the best options.
 However, it is important to keep in mind that even the best natural sweeteners are still sweeteners and should be treated as an occasional treat, not an everyday indulgence.
 Just because something is made out of dates or honey doesn’t mean we can eat as many as we want, they are just a slightly healthier option than the ones made of plain white sugar.
 Moderation is the key to success.
 It doesn’t mean we shouldn’t eat them at all, we just need to be mindful of how frequently we are actually eating them.

 These healthy carrot cake energy bites are a quick and easy recipe that doesn’t require much skill in the kitchen.
 Simply toss the ingredients into a food processor, roll them into balls, and you will have tasty on-the-go treats for weeks ahead.